nreinhardt/dotfiles/README.md

 ```vim
 :PluginInstall
 ```
-*  To create custom scripts for your machine, make a `startup-*` script in `startup-scripts`.
+*  To create custom scripts for your machine, customize the startup script `startup-scripts`.
 You can put aliases and other custom configuration there.
-Make sure to `source` your `startup-scripts/startup-*` script in your shell `rc` file.
+Every branch/machine should have its own version of the startup script.
+See the README.md there for more info.

 ## Branches